China Job Interview Tips

 A reference letter from your academic supervisor or employer can be helpful during the job interview.
 An extra resume can be handy too.
 You will never get a second chance to make a first impression!
 So, smiling lightly show your friendly face.

-Remember, how you dress is the one of the most important parts in not being hired.
+Remember, how you dress is the one of the most important parts in not being hired for available jobs.
 So, check the China dress code

 It is considered important to demonstrate at the job interview good etiquette.
 Observing seniority and rank are highly respected.
 When introduced, expect a handshake and a bow.
 Do not touch, hug, lock arms, back slap or make any body contact.
 Address the Chinese by appropriate professional title or Mr., Mrs., Miss plus family name.
 Exchange business cards.
 Do not sit until invited.